Romance Trope List

 Tropes are plot devices that are used to affect one of a few things in a romance novel:

--one or more beats—key scenes—in the romance plot.
-For example, the bodyguard trope might influence the meet-cute, if the first time the main characters meet is when
+-beats—key scenes—in the romance plot.
+For example, the bodyguard trope might influence the meet-cute, if the first time the main characters meet is when one main character is assigned to protect the other

 -some or all of one or more main characters' internal conflicts, i.e., the reason they're reluctant to fall in love

--one or more beats—key plot points—in development arc (narrative) of a main character
+-beats—key plot points—in the character development arc (narrative) of a main character

 This is a "living" list of tropes, which means that as new tropes appear, I'll add to that list, so check back here regularly for updates!